Long-Term Disability Lawyers

 Most employer-sponsored plans have specific procedures that must be followed in order to file a claim for long-term disability benefits.
 Once a claim is filed, and then the claims administrator, which is usually an insurance company, has a certain amount of time to investigate and make a decision on the claim.
 If the claim is denied, then an individual usually has the right to challenge the decision through an administrative appeal.
 An individual’s rights and the procedures that must be followed for the appeal are specified in the ERISA statute and the benefit plan.
 If an individual’s claim is ultimately denied through the available administrative appeals, then the only recourse is to file a lawsuit under the ERISA statute.

-When do you need an attorney to help you with your long-term disability claim?
+When do you need a long-term disability attorney to help you with your claim?

 Daggett Shuler can help you with your long-term disability case!

-At Daggett Shuler, our attorneys are experienced in handling ERISA and private long-term disability cases.
+The long-term disability lawyers at Daggett Shuler are experienced in handling ERISA and private long-term disability cases.
 Ideally, with employer-sponsored ERISA cases, we like to get involved as soon as the claims administrator denies the claim so that we can appeal the decision immediately.
 This allows us to develop the administrative record in the event a lawsuit has to be filed.
 If a claim is denied through the administrative appeal process, then we have the experience and knowledge needed to litigate the claim.

 At Daggett Shuler, you can depend on us.